When the Black course at Streamsong Resort opened September 29, it joined the rarest of clubs in golf course architecture.

 Why is a par 73 so rare?
 For one, it's not a natural number to reach.
 Designing a par 70 or 71 makes perfect sense if an architect doesn't have enough land for a fourth par 5.
 He or she might be forced into an extra par 3 or to shorten the fourth par 5 into a par 4, etc. To reach 73, it either takes space for a lengthy fifth par 5 or the architect might make the controversial decision to go with just three par 3s.
 Neither scenario is ideal.

-Doak designed his only par-73 course early in his career - Black Forest at Wilderness Valley in Gaylord, Mich. - and may never do another again.
+Doak designed his only par-73 course early in his career - the currently closed Black Forest at Wilderness Valley in Gaylord, Mich. - and may never do another again.
 Black Forest, which sports five par 5s, is known as one of the tougher tests in northern Michigan.

 "It's a tough sell to golfers," Doak wrote in an e-mail.
 "Good players focus on par, and par is easier to beat on a par 73; but average golfers focus on breaking 90 or 100, and that's harder on a par 73.
 A par-73 course also takes up more land and costs slightly more to maintain as a result."